 When transmitting the Ranging NDP Announcement frame and R2I NDP frames, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to that same bandwidth.

-Any ISTA that transmits an I2R NDP as a response to the TF Ranging Sounding shall set the TXVECTOR parameter CH_BANDWIDTH to the value defined in the BW subfield of the Common Info field of the soliciting TF.

-In the Sounding subvariant of the Ranging Trigger frame, the RSTA shall set the I2R Rep subfield of the User Info fields corresponding to each AID/RSID of the ISTAs triggered by the Trigger frame to a value in the range 0 to RSTA Assigned I2R Rep.
+In the Sounding subvariant of the Ranging Trigger frame, the RSTA shall set the I2R Rep subfield of the User Info fields corresponding to each of the ISTAs triggered by the Trigger frame to a value in the range 0 to RSTA Assigned I2R Rep, as indicated by each ISTA.

-Similarly, in the Ranging NDP Announcement frame, the RSTA shall set the R2I Rep subfield of the STA Info fields corresponding to each AID/RSID of the ISTAs, addressed by that frame, to a value in the range 0 to RSTA Assigned R2I Rep.
+Similarly, in the Ranging NDP Announcement frame, the RSTA shall set the R2I Rep subfield of the STA Info fields corresponding to each the ISTAs, addressed by that frame, to a value in the range 0 to RSTA Assigned R2I Rep, as indicated by each ISTA.